 3.3 Subject to the documentation outlined in sub-Clause 4.1, you may only sell on Our Marketplace if your business is located within and ships from the United Kingdom.

 3.4 It is your responsibility to make any and all arrangements necessary in order to access Our Site.

 3.5 Access to Our Site is provided “as is” and on an “as available” basis.
 We may alter, suspend, or discontinue Our Site (or any part of it) at any time and without notice.
 Subject to the remainder of these Terms for Sellers, We will not be liable to you in any way if Our Site (or any part of it) is unavailable at any time and for any period.

 4. Insurance & Documentation Requirement

 4.1 In order to be a Seller on Our Marketplace, you must provide documentational evidence of and keep in force at all times valid business contact details and relevant business insurance (e.g. professional indemnity, public liability insurance and/or product liability).
+Sellers are required to have a minimum £1 million pound professional indemnity insurance and/or a minimum £1 million pound public liability insurance and/or a minimum £1 million pound product indemnity insurance in force at all times.
 You are responsible for uploading valid evidence of your business insurance renewal to Our Marketplace, you can do this by going to “Store Manager”, in the ‘Edit Your Profile’ section click on the “Verification” tab and follow guidance.

 4.2 To gain Verified Professional status on Our Marketplace (including the professional status profile badge) you must provide evidence of up-to-date membership of applicable professional bodies.
 By providing this information, you are agreeing that your professional body status can be made available to the public via Our Marketplace and that it is up to date, accurate and correct.
 We may request from time to time that you provide us with updated documentation in order to retain your Verified Professional badge status.